Archive page for historical reference only. This page is no longer being actively updated

 Wieden & Kennedy London has tended to play a supporting role to the main HQ in Portland and the European hub in Amsterdam, especially on global accounts.
 However it has gained considerable acclaim for a series of campaigns for local advertisers, such as Honda (until 2017), Arla's Lurpak and Cravendale brands and Nike.
 Its biggest gain to-date came with the capture of the Tesco account in summer 2012, but the rigours of that business proved too much.
 The client moved agency again in early 2015, but a little over a year later W&K returned to the supermarket sector with the capture of Sainsbury's, for whom it has carved out a highly distinctive marketing profile.
 Launched in 1998, W&K London got off to a very rocky start, before finally finding its feet in 2001 under new managing director Amy Smith and creative directors Tony Davidson and Kim Papworth.
 Brilliant work for Honda put the agency on the map, and that evolution continued under Smith's successor Neil Christie, from 2004.
 He moved up to a global role in 2017 as network COO, then was reappointed as UK CEO the following year following a management restructure at the parent agency.
 He finally departed the agency in 2021, and was followed out of the agency by joint executive creative directors Tony Davidson (after two decades) and Ian Tait.
 Their successors have not yet been confirmed but there has been little sign so far of a downturn in creativity.
 Helen Andrews now runs the agency as managing director until 2022, when she was succeeded by Ryan Fisher.
-Nielsen (in Campaign) estimated billings of £90m in 2018, down by as much as 20% on the year before, but still enough to place W&K among the Top 20 agencies.
+Nielsen (in Campaign) estimated billings of £91m in 2020, placing W&K among the Top 20 agencies.
 In its accounts for 2019, Wieden & Kennedy UK Ltd reported turnover of £26m - down from £32m the year before as a result of the pandemic - but a net loss of £1.8m as a result of increased headcount and salaries.
 See also Wieden & Kennedy Global.

 Which clients does Wieden & Kennedy handle?
 Find out more from the Adbrands Account Assignments database